oktadev/okta-blog/_source/_posts/2019-11-21-csharp-websockets-tutorial.md

 To see all this WebSocket goodness in action, try out the sample project.
 Since the application is a multi-player game, a straightforward way to authenticate and identify individual players is to use Okta.

-If you don’t already have one, sign up for a [forever-free developer account](https://developer.okta.com/signup/).
+If you don't already have one, sign up for a [forever-free developer account](https://developer.okta.com/signup/).

 Log in to your developer console, navigate to **Applications**, then click **Add Application**.
 Select **Single-Page App**, then click **Next**.